aaronbloomfield/pdr/labs/lab07/index.md

 - If your code contains an infinite loop, the simulator will hang your browser
 - The simulator will not work if there are blank lines at the end of the file

-### Submitting your code ###
+### Submission ###

 Submit addition.ibcm and array.ibcm with comments explaining your code.

 ### Hints ###

 #### Leave room for mistakes ####
-Sprinkle some nop (opcode: B) instructions throughout your program that can be replaced later in case you realize that you need some extra variables or are missing some instructions.
+Sprinkle some `nop` (opcode: B) instructions throughout your program that can be replaced later in case you realize that you need some extra variables or are missing some instructions.

 #### Working with arrays ####
 Arrays can be difficult to work with in IBCM given the extremely limited instruction set.
 We'll walk through the array summation example again from the slides to point out some helpful concepts.